Cornell Supplemental Application

 Yes, you can reuse evaluations.
 Please note that VMCAS will require three letters to go through their eLor system, so make sure you have those three evaluators ready to do this.
 You will find two opportunities to let us know what documents to reuse in the Cornell Supplemental Application.

-Yes, you do need to fill out the VMCAS and Cornell Supplemental applications once again and submit them both electronically.
-Some documents can be reused, but the actual application content must be completed once again.
+The VMCAS (application only) will be available to you.
+You will need to resend eLORS and transcripts.
+The Cornell Supplemental Application will need to be completed again.
 Typically, there will be some changes as a year has passed and applicants may want to include new information in the essay and short answer statements.

 |Information about the TOEFL exam can be found at the Educational Testing Service (ETS)|